entando/entando-docs/vuepress/docs/next/tutorials/devops/build-core-image.md

         git clone https://github.com/entando/app-engine

-2. On a command line, cd into the entando-de-app you just cloned:
+2. On a command line, cd into the app-engine repository you just cloned:

         cd entando-de-app